justingrady/wp-theme-bendbulletin/README.md

 ##### Separate statics server for Bootstrap3

-This theme is a Bootstrap 3 markup sites.
+This theme is a Bootstrap 3 markup site.
 BS3 files are stored on a separate statics server.
 The BS3 CSS and Javascript are compiled using the CodeKit app for Mac.
 With the CSS, it is SASS compiled with CodeKit.

 ##### Markup and CSS